LittleAprilFool/dwdw_bot/README.md

+# Telegram Bot

-a telegram bot that tells you everything
+"dwdw" is a telegram bot that tells you everything :)

-commands:
+## Usage

+Currently we support the following commands:

 1. /bus : check bus
 2. /movie : check movies
 3. /ppq : check tabletennis room